Book-reader/c3-docgen/stdlibref.md

 ```c3
 enum MkdirPermissions
 ```

-Create a directory on a given path, optionally recursive.
 ```c3
 macro bool? mkdir(path, bool recursive = false, MkdirPermissions permissions = NORMAL)
 ```

-Tries to delete directory, which must be empty.
 ```c3
 macro bool? rmdir(path)
 ```

-Like [rmdir] but deletes a directory even if it contains items.
 ```c3
 fn void? rmtree(Path path)
 ```

-Creates a new path.
 ```c3
 fn Path? new(Allocator allocator, String path, PathEnv path_env = DEFAULT_ENV)
 ```

-Creates a new path using the temp allocator.
 ```c3
 fn Path? temp(String path, PathEnv path_env = DEFAULT_ENV)
 ```